snlim/cas-hello-world/README.md

 http://localhost:8080/cas
 ```

-To login, enter any of the same netId and password.
+To login, only the 'admin' and 'abc' are authorized to access the disgnostic page.
+The user that carry other same netId and password are able to pass through the CAS authentication, but will not be granted any authority to access the diagnostic page.
+Refer to "src\main\webapp\WEB-INF\security-context.xml" under "userService" bean to add more authorized users.
 ```
 netId: admin
 password: admin